Amazon Payments nearly doubled transaction volume in 2016, added 10 million more customers

 However, it’s worth pointing out how closely tied Amazon Payments is tied with Amazon Prime.
 Though Amazon Payments doesn’t require that shoppers are Prime members to use the service, those who are make up the majority of Amazon Payments transactions.
 This makes sense as Prime members are more likely to have their current credit or debit card information and addresses on file with Amazon, compared with less frequent Amazon shoppers.
 Over 50 percent of Pay with Amazon customers are Prime members, said the retailer.

 In addition, over 32 percent of transactions using Pay with Amazon came from a mobile device.
-This figure is more likely an indication of the growth of mobile commerce in general as it lines up with the figures rival PayPal reported during the Black Holiday shopping season.
+This figure is more likely an indication of the growth of mobile commerce in general as it lines up with the figures rival PayPal reported during the Black Friday shopping season.

 Amazon Payments could be another means for the company to profit from its sizable user base who have their credit card numbers and shipping addresses saved on its site.
 Today, the company takes 2.9 percent of its U.S. transactions, plus a $0.30 authorization fee.
 The average Pay with Amazon purchase was $80 last year, Amazon also said, and the largest single transaction was $40,000.
 PayPal still has Amazon beat on that front, as it saw a purchase of over $75,000 on Thanksgiving this year, as well as one topping $53,000 on Black Friday.